AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/manage-enterprise-operations/define-rate-attributes.md

 <!--
 BULLET POINT Staffing plan resources
-BULLET POINT Non-labor resources: Attributes can also be defined on resources such as equipment or services.-->
+BULLET POINT Non-labor resources: Attributes can also be defined on resources such as equipment or services.
+-->

 <!--Non-labor resource categories and -->As funções de trabalho não oferecem suporte a atributos de taxa diretamente no nível do objeto.
 Eles são conectados a atributos de taxa por meio das taxas definidas neles.